AndreasArvidsson/WinDSP/README.md

 **Filters**
 * The program handles all audio manipulation as filters.
 A filter can be a something complex as a crossover or something simple like gain
 * Some filters can only exist once in a route or output. eg. gain, delay, invert, mute
-* Other filters(in the filters array) can occur multiple times. eg. crossovers, shelf, PEQ, LT, custom biquad
+* Other filters(in the filters array) can occur multiple times. eg. crossovers, shelf, PEQ, LT, custom biquad, FIR

 **References**
 A common user case is that multiple channels or routes share filter configurations.
 Instead of having to copy and paste these you can reference one JSON node from another.